Satomatic/LoonixEditor/README.md

 ## Build
 ### Windows
-LoonixEditor hasn't been test compiled on windows as of now.
+You can compile LoonixEditor on windows however you will need tools such as the linux subsystem\
+or git bash to compile and run it in.

 ### Linux
 With linux you can compile LoonixEditor using g++\
 <code>g++ LEditor.cpp</code>